markmo/storms/report.md

 ```

+Data processing procedures were run on a MacBook Pro, Intel Core i7 CPU with 16GB RAM and a solid state drive.

+## Data Processing

+The U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage.

-The raw data is downloaded from the NOAA website as a compressed CSV file: "repdata-data-StormData.csv.bz2".
+The raw data can be downloaded from the NOAA website as a compressed CSV file: "repdata-data-StormData.csv.bz2".
 The following code reads the file.
 (The compressed file format is automatically unzipped.)

 ```r